perklet/xpath_gen/README.md

-# Xpath Generator
+# XPal - XPath Generator and Tester

-generate xpath expression hassle free.
+Generate xpath expression hassle free with WYSIWYG selection.

-Xpath Generator generates xpath expression from simply inspecting and clicking elements in the web page.
+XPal, the xpath generator, generates xpath expression from simply inspecting and clicking elements in the web page.
 Then you could choose and verify the generated expressioins.

 ## Install